travelmarx/scrapbook101core/docbuild/articles/item-document.md

     </p>
     </dd>
     <dt>description</dt>
-    <dd>Information about the {{site.sn}} item that isn't already captured in other fields.
+    <dd>Information about the Scrapbook101core item that isn't already captured in other fields.
 This field provides the context of why the item is important.
 Descriptions longer than a couple hundred words should be added as assets.
     <p class="inset">
         <u>Default</u>: <i>null</i>
         <br/>